Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 After running the command, Smockit validates the objects and fields defined in the template against the authenticated Salesforce org.
 If any issues are detected, they are reported in real-time, allowing for immediate corrections.

-Once the data generation process is complete, users can view the results directly in Salesforce.
-The generated records will include all necessary fields, ensuring that they are realistic and compliant with data privacy regulations like GDPR and CCPA.
+Once the data generation process is complete, you can view the records directly within your Salesforce org.
+The inserted data includes all relevant fields, making it both realistic for testing and aligned with data privacy standards such as GDPR and CCPA.

 Complex Data Generation with Smock-It